-This IE is included when the external DN performs authentication and authorization of the UE using EAP and it completes successfully.
+This IE shall be included when the external DN performs authentication and authorization of the UE using EAP and it completes successfully.

 8.3.6.3 Extended protocol configuration options

 This IE is included in the message when the network wants to transmit (protocol) data (e.g. configuration parameters, error codes or messages/events) to the UE.

+NOTE: How the Extended protocol configuration options IE is used by the network and the UE during the PDU session authentication and authorization procedure is not specified in this release of the specification.